Experience the Most Intelligent DISC Profile

 Communication of a C style personality

 C styles talk a lot about facts and figures and can be reasonably quiet and reserved.
 They tend to ask questions versus making statements, as this allows them to gather more data.
 C's have a slower pace of speech which can come across as measured and logical in their delivery.
 C styles avoid small talk and go straight to the facts.
-C styles prefer to use written communication over verbal communication.
+Type C personality styles prefer to use written communication over verbal communication.

 C styles usually ask 'why' questions like: